diegoparrilla/slate/source/index.html.md

 quarantined | List containing the pair of [Continent codes](https://datahub.io/core/continent-codes) and TTL.

-## Get full list of AS in the private QUARANTINE-AS backlist
+## Get full list of AS in the private QUARANTINE-AS blacklist

 ```shell
 $ curl -H "X-Auth-Token: UUID" -X GET "https://api.apility.net/quarantine/as"